 In this new series, equestrians share their strategies to master the mental aspect of the sport.

-Nick Hansen is a 21-year-old dressage rider who just swept the North American Junior/Young Riders Championships this summer.
+Nick Hansen is a dressage rider who swept the North American Junior/Young Riders Championships in 2016.

-He and his horse, a Westphalian gelding named Ritter Benno, won gold medals in all three team, individual and freestyle in the dressage competition at NAJYRC in Colorado.
+Nick and his horse, a Westphalian gelding named Ritter Benno, won gold medals in all three team, individual and freestyle in the dressage competition at NAJYRC in Colorado.
+He’s now a Grand Prix dressage rider.
+When he’s not showing and riding himself, he’s teaching clients and U.S. Pony Club members.

 What’s your routine to stay relaxed and focused before you go into the ring?